ChaissonLab/LRA/README.md

 Install by bioconda: `conda install -c bioconda lra`

+Install from github or release:
+Dependency: `conda install -c bioconda htslib`
-Install from github: `git clone --recursive https://github.com/ChaissonLab/LRA.git -b master && cd LRA && make`
+`git clone --recursive https://github.com/ChaissonLab/LRA.git -b master && cd LRA && make`

 ## General Usage
 1. LRA needs to first build a two-tiered minimizer indexes (global and local) for the reference before mapping.
 Both can be built at once using commands: